I Am Australian: Appeals

-In 1996 the Salvation Army used the song in TV advertisements for its Red Shield Appeal.
+In 1996, the Salvation Army used the song in TV advertisements for its Red Shield Appeal.

 The song was used by the Australian Republican Movement in radio and television advertisements during the 1999 Australian republic referendum.

-In October 2003, in conjunction with the sponsorship of the 2003 Rugby World Cup, Australian telecommunications giant Telstra launched a new campaign centered on the song remixed and performed by Rai Thistlethwayte.
+In October 2003, in conjunction with the sponsorship of the 2003 Rugby World Cup, Australian telecommunications giant Telstra launched a new campaign centred on the song remixed and performed by Rai Thistlethwayte.
 The campaign was produced by advertising company Young and Rubicam.

-In aid of the Farmhand Foundation's Drought Relief Appeal, Telstra released a CD of the Rai Thistlethwayte remix that sold for $6.
+In aid of the Farmhand Foundation's Drought Relief Appeal, Telstra released a CD of the Rai Thistlethwayte rework that sold for $6.
 A total of $100,000 was raised from the profits ($4.05 per CD) generated from the sale of the CD.
 The actual published copy of the CD credits "Performed by: Rai Thistlewayte & other artists" and "Music re-arranged by: Rai Thistlewayte".

 In 2008, Telstra used a different version of the song recorded by the Sydney band, Botanics, for advertising their mobile coverage of the Beijing 2008 Olympic Games.

-In 2009 two additional verses were added to show remembrance during the official National Day of Mourning for the victims of the Black Saturday bushfires.
+In 2009, two additional verses were added to show remembrance during the official National Day of Mourning for the victims of the Black Saturday bushfires.
 Woodley performed the song along with his daughter Clare and Kinglake fire survivors Merelyn and David Carter during the memorial service at the Rod Laver Arena in Melbourne on 22 February.
 This version peaked at number 56 on the ARIA Charts in March 2009.

 Cover versions

 1997

 "I Am Australian" was released in 1997 by trio Judith Durham (of the Seekers), Russell Hitchcock (from Air Supply) and Yothu Yindi's Mandawuy Yunupingu.
 EMI Australia released the single and it reached number 17 on the Australian ARIA Singles Chart.

+In November 2023, the National Film and Sound Archive added this version of I Am Australian to the Sounds of Australia register for songs of "cultural, historical and aesthetic significance and relevance".